Dog safely enjoying freedom in a secure garden

 In December 2025, the Government launched its new Animal Welfare Strategy, which includes a commitment to consult “later in this Parliament” on a ban of electric shock collars.

-It is important to note that a previous attempt to ban these collars, known as the Animal Welfare (Electronic Collars) (England) Regulations 2023, never actually became law.
+It is important to note that a previous attempt to ban, known as the Animal Welfare (Electronic Collars) (England) Regulations 2023, never actually became law.
 Although it was debated in 2023, the legislation was withdrawn before it could pass through the House of Commons.
 Consequently, that ban “died” with the last government, leading the current administration to start the process fresh with a new consultation.

 How Do Containment Fences Improve Animal Welfare?